Gina Raimondo: Tenure

 Raimondo was the first female governor of Rhode Island, and one of nine incumbent female governors in the United States at the time of her resignation.
 During her tenure, she was credited with cutting taxes every year and removed eight thousand pages of regulations—30% of the state's regulations.
 She raised the state minimum wage to $11.50, created a sick-leave entitlement, financed the largest infrastructure program in the state's history, and made community colleges tuition-free.
 Raimondo appointed more judges of color than any of her predecessors, including Melissa A. Long, the first Black woman to serve on the Rhode Island Supreme Court.

 As governor, Raimondo presided over Rhode Island's initial response to the COVID-19 pandemic.
 On March 28, 2020, New York Governor Andrew Cuomo threatened Raimondo with a lawsuit over a new state quarantine policy that would require people from New York, which had been hit hard by the COVID-19 pandemic, to self-quarantine for 14 days upon arrival in Rhode Island.
-On March 29, Raimondo repealed the order that specifically referred to New Yorkers, and broadened it to include any out-of-state traveler entering Rhode Island with intent to stay.
-Partnering with CVS, the nation's largest pharmacy chain, her state achieved one of the nation's highest per capita levels of testing for COVID-19.
+On March 29, Raimondo repealed the order that specifically referred to New Yorkers, broadened it to include any out-of-state traveler entering Rhode Island with intent to stay.
+During the pandemic, Rhode Island had the nation's highest per capita levels of testing for COVID-19.
+In November 2020, she issued guidance limiting gatherings to 10 people, imposed a 10 pm curfew on businesses, and required masks outside when with people outside of one's own household.

 Approval ratings

-Between assuming office and the end of 2019, Raimondo consistently ranked toward the bottom of approval ratings for U.S. governors.
-But her approvals rose significantly during the COVID-19 pandemic.
-State-by-state polling by Microsoft News in April 2020 found that 76% of Rhode Islanders said they approved of the work Raimondo and her administration did "to keep people safe" during the ongoing crisis.
-This result meant that she was tied with the governors of North Dakota and Utah for the 12th-highest rating.
+Between assuming office and the end of 2019, Raimondo consistently ranked toward the bottom of approval ratings for U.S. governors, and was occasionally ranked the nation's least popular governor.
+During the COVID-19 pandemic, polling found that Raimondo's approval ratings had jumped significantly for her handling of the crisis, polling at roughly 75%.
+This was identified as part of a nationwide rally 'round the flag effect that saw nearly every state governor's approval ratings significantly improve.

 Statewide computer system rollout controversy

 A widely criticized rollout of a new computer network system for the Rhode Island Executive Office of Health and Human Services dubbed the "Unified Health Infrastructure Project" (UHIP) in September 2016 saw scores of people without access to government programs such as food stamps and child care due to glitches in the software, designed by Deloitte.
 This computer crash created a backlog of more than 20,000 cases.
-The Raimondo administration received several letters from the federal government in August and September 2016 warning that UHIP was not ready to be launched.
+The Raimondo administration received several letters from the federal government in August and September 2016, warning that UHIP was not ready to be launched.
 On Raimondo's orders, the UHIP launch occurred as planned despite these warnings.